eth-educators/eth-docker-docs/website/docs/Support/Cloud.md

 Connect to your node with ssh tunneling, e.g. `ssh -L7500:node-IP:7500 user@node-IP` and browse to `http://127.0.0.1:7500` on the client you started the SSH session *from*.
 You expect to be able to reach the Prysm Web UI.

-### Example: Shared or standalone eth1 on port 8545
+### Example: Shared or standalone execution client on port 8545

-It can be useful to have a single eth1 node service multiple beacons, for example when testing, or running a solo staking docker-compose stack as well as a pool docker-compose stack.
+It can be useful to have a single execution client service multiple consensus clients, for example when testing, or running a solo staking docker-compose stack as well as a pool docker-compose stack.

-To allow Docker traffic to eth1 while dropping all other traffic:
+To allow Docker traffic to the execution client while dropping all other traffic:
 - `sudo ufw allow from 172.16.0.0/12 to any port 8545`
 - `sudo ufw allow from 192.168.0.0/16 to any port 8545`
 - `sudo ufw allow from 10.0.0.0/8 to any port 8545`